 That's right.

-Uh, we were able to get past white supremacy.
+We were able to get past white supremacy.

-We did that because we knew who we're up against.
+And if you go back in our history, just mention that we did that because we knew who we're up against.

 The worst things that's happened to us is called black elitists.

-So, no, we're we're in the right place.
+So, no, we're in the right place.

 I tell you, I was in the car, Joe, when this came on.